-According to research 1.5 million women in the UK suffer from endometriosis.
-Considering that on average it takes 7.5 years from the onset of symptoms to get an endometriosis diagnosis, this figure is probably much higher.
+According to research, 1.5 million women in the UK suffer from endometriosis.
+Considering that, on average, it takes 7.5 years from the onset of symptoms to get an endometriosis diagnosis, this figure is probably much higher.

 Symptoms Of Endometriosis Include: